flavienbwk/etna-rank/README.md

 ## Why ?

 ETNA-rank allows you to keep track of your Grade Point Average (GPA) for your current year of formation.
+You need an ETNA account to log-in.

 :point_right: Want to contribute ?
 Feel free to open a pull request or fill an issue !